yd-lu/Side-Projects/Roadmap.md

 ## 11. Sensitivity Analysis with Monte Carlo Simulation

 - **Tau Parameter Sampling:**
-  Sample the tau parameter (view uncertainty) from a range using Monte Carlo iterations.
+  Sample the tau and Q parameters from a range using Monte Carlo iterations.

 - **Simulate Portfolio Returns:**
   Run the simulation for each tau value to derive annualized return distributions.